CAD.CX

 About

-Colin Dean is a software engineer, community builder, non-profit leader, and former journalist based in Pittsburgh.
+Colin Dean, wearing a top hat Colin Dean is a software engineer, community builder, non-profit leader, public speaker and former journalist based in Pittsburgh.
 He speaks at tech conferences on behalf of himself, his employers, and his affiliated organizations.

 By day, he engineers software as a part of the Target Corporation Data Science group.
 He focuses on accelerating data scientists by building tools, automating processes, and encouraging reliable engineering practices to increase confidence and trust in the division's scientific approach to improving the efficiency of a major national retail chain.